oieduardorabelo/top-level-await-in-aws-lamba-with-typescript/README.md

 target: "esnext"
 ```

-With that in place, you can have a fully typed AWS Lambda code in TypeScript and take advantage of executing `await` outside the handler function, improving the response time for your consumers.
+With that in place, you can have a fully typed AWS Lambda code in TypeScript and take advantage of executing `await` outside the handler function, improving the response time for the service consumers.

+As [Dan Fox](https://twitter.com/danfox) (Principal Specialist Solutions Architect Serverless) explained in [his article](https://aws.amazon.com/blogs/compute/using-node-js-es-modules-and-top-level-await-in-aws-lambda/), we can see around ~45% performance improvements:

 ![https://aws.amazon.com/blogs/compute/using-node-js-es-modules-and-top-level-await-in-aws-lambda/](./docs//await3-1024x400.png)